doofinder/doofinder-woocommerce/doofinder-for-woocommerce/readme.txt

 == Changelog ==

 = 2.2.22 =
-- Plugin description, images and other public resources have been updated.
+- Plugin name, description, images and other public resources have been updated.

 = 2.2.21 =
 - Fix performance issues related with Landing Pages rewrite_rules.